March 29, 2012 by writehandman.com.au

 I couldn’t think of anything to say.

-Me – “You look very… accommodating”.
+Me – “You look very… enthusiastic”.
 This was probably not the most complimentary word to choose.

 Nobody would ever accuse me of being a prude, ever.
 However, in this case I felt a tad awkward standing next to Melsie, her eleven and seven-year old daughters and her husband Phil, smiling as we all admired the massive photo.
 The likeness of Melsie was… provocative.